 The Problem With Quinoa…

 Technically, quinoa is gluten free.
-However; the processing of the pseudo grain is often performed in facilities that also process other grain based foods.
-This is where cross contamination becomes a major issue.
+However; the processing of the pseudo-grain is often performed in facilities that also process other grain-based foods.
+This is where cross-contamination becomes a major issue.
 A recent study found that 41% of processed products randomly pulled from grocery shelves contain enough gluten to cause damage to those with gluten sensitivity.
 As stated above, quinoa is a seed.
-One of the problems with seeds in general, is that they are particular hard to digest.
+One of the problems with seeds in general, is that they are particularly hard to digest.
 Many seeds contain gluten like proteins and chemical compounds called lectins.
-Many of the lectins and gluten based components have been shown to created digestive suppression and inflammatory problems in humans, and they are known contributors of autoimmune disease.
+Many of the lectins and gluten based components have been shown to created digestive suppression and inflammatory problems in humans, and they are known contributors to autoimmune disease.